-Non-wadeable stream sediment samples shall be collected from two identified sediment-sampling stations within the stream reach each covering up to 500 m of the AQU reach.
-The station divide is defined by the mid-way location between the top and the bottom of the AQU reach.
+Non-wadeable stream sediment samples shall be collected from two previously identified sediment-sampling stations within the reach (Figure 1).
+The station divide is defined by the mid-way location between the top and the bottom of the aquatic reach.
 At each of the 2 sampling stations, identify at least 5 depositional zones containing fine-grained particulate matter (Figure 9).
 The number of depositional zones will be dependent on stream morphology (see RD[09]).
-Identification of depositional zones can be aided by using the site characterization report or the stream morphology maps.
-If the site has no large depositional zones, take samples from depositional environments as per Figure 9b.
-Likewise, should the streambed be mostly sedimentary or organic in nature, then distribute the samples as per Figure 9c.
-The areal extent of each zone should be estimated and if possible quantified.
+Identification of depositional zones can be aided by using the most recent bathymetric map.
+If the site has no large depositional zones, take samples from depositional environments as per Figure 9B.
+Likewise, should the streambed be mostly sedimentary or organic in nature, then distribute the samples as per Figure 9C.
 Due to the affinity of metals and other nutrients to bind to smaller sized particles (<2 mm), this size fraction found in depositional zones better represents the potential quantification of sediment chemistry.
 The zones should not interfere with the biological sampling locations when possible; sediment sampling should occur 5 meters away from the instream sensor.